 H. An explanation of how any gains or losses from sale or purchase of RECs for the calendar year have been accounted for in any rate adjustment mechanism that was in effect for the electric utility;

-I. For acquisition of electrical energy and/or RECs from a renewable energy resource that is not owned by the electric utility, except for systems owned by customer-generators, the following information for each resource that has a rated capacity of ten (10) kW or greater:
+I. For acquisition of electrical energy and/or RECs from a renewable energy resource that is not owned by the electric utility, except for systems owned by customer-generators or purchases of RECs which are registered in a tracking system, the following information for each resource that has a rated capacity of ten (10) kW or greater:

 (I) Facility name, location (city, state), and owner;